 Do you want to know about those magical drinks that can help you out with intense period cramps?

-Here is a list of drinks that should be added to your diet when your menstrual cycle starts!
+There are a number of best drinks that help with menstrual cramps.
+Add them to your diet when your menstrual cycle starts!

 1. Ginger Water: